Sign up to our Newsletter

 Torts are civil lawsuits where one party attempts to sue another for various reasons.
 Students should be familiar with the wide range of torts that are seen within courts and how these are handled.

-Requirements for Baby Bar Exam
+Requirements for the Baby Bar Exam

 Here are the key requirements and details regarding the baby bar: